scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2012-03-01-remember-me-as-i-d-want-to-be-remembered.md

-## Remember me as I’d want to be remembered.
+## Remember me as I'd want to be remembered.

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2012/03/remember-me-as-id-want-to-be-remembered
  * Thursday, March 01, 2012